Amy McHenry, PhD

 Adams, John H.; Ntumngia, Francis B.; Schloegel, Jesse L.; Barnes, Samantha J.; McHenry, Amy M. & Chootong, Patchanee.
 2014.
 Synthetic antigen based on the ligand domain of the Plasmodium vivax Duffy Binding Protein.
 U.S. Patent 8,784,832, filed August 20, 2012 and issued July 22, 2014.

 Arthur J. Schmitt Presidential PhD Fellowship, University of Notre Dame, 2004-2008

-William Dale Leech Award, Union College Department of Math & Science, 2004
+William Dale Leech Award, Union College Division of Math & Science, 2004

 National Merit Scholar, 1999

-When not in the classroom, you will likely find Amy McHenry, Ph.D., doing anything related to biology, missions, or family.
-She is passionate about children’s ministries, Christian education and missionary service.
-Amy teaches kindergarten Sabbath School and has directed several Vacation Bible School programs over the years.
+When not in the classroom, you will likely find Dr. McHenry doing something related to community service, missions or her family.
+She is passionate about missions, Christian education and community service.
+Dr. McHenry is a member of the Cleburne Emmanuel Seventh-day Adventist Church where she is the Children’s Ministries director and has developed and directed several Vacation Bible School programs over the years.
 She grew up in a missionary family in Malawi (birth-1985) and Brazil (1991-1994) and served as a student missionary to the Czech Republic (2001-2002).
+She delivers Meals on Wheels in Keene and coordinates various community service projects with the Honors Program.
 She enjoys reading about people, history, science and politics.
-Amy is married to Peter McHenry (the other Dr. McHenry in the Biology Department) and they have three energetic children and two comfortable cats.
+She is married to Peter McHenry (the other Dr. McHenry in the Biological Sciences Department) and they have three energetic children and two comfortable cats.